serokell/blog-posts/typescript-for-haskellers/article.md

 type E = Condition<C, A>; // type E = string
 ```

-Let's move to distributive conditional types.
-`Exclude` type may look strange, but what if we will pass union types here?
-It will simply exclude such types in union `T` which exists in union `U` setting `never` in other cases, where the [`never`](https://www.tutorialsteacher.com/typescript/typescript-never) type describes the type of values that will never occur.
+Conditional types together with union types are called distributive conditional types.
+How they work might be a little bit confusing, but we'll give an example.

 ```typescript
 type Exclude<T, U> = T extends U ? never : T;
 ```

+The `Exclude` type may look strange, but what if we will pass union types here?
+It will simply exclude such types in union `T` which exist in union `U`, and return `never` in other cases, where the [`never`](https://www.tutorialsteacher.com/typescript/typescript-never) type describes the type of values that will never occur.

 You may think about it as two nested cycles.
 For each type in `T` and each type in `U`, if `T extends U`, return `never`.
 Otherwise, return `T`.